krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Create CloudFront user nad grant read access to S3 Remove permissions for anywone to directly access S3 bucket

+#### An object of size 10 KB is stored in S3 using Standard - IA storage class.
+How is the pricing computed for this object?

+Minimum charge computed for object in Standard-IA is based on 128KB size.
+If object is less than 128KB, it is still charged for 128KB​.
+There is also a 30 day minimum charge.

 ## DNS, Caching and Performance Optimization <a id="DNS"></a>

 ### Route 53 <a id="Route53"></a>